tiprankstipranks

 Supply Chain - Risk 1

-We may experience disruption in service with key third-party service providers.
+We may experience disruption in service due to delays from key third-party aircraft maintenance service providers.

-We rely on third party vendors for a variety of services and functions critical to our business, including airframe and engine maintenance, ground handling, fueling, computer reservation system hosting, telecommunication systems and information technology infrastructure and services.
-Even though we strive to formalize agreements with these vendors that define expected service levels, our use of outside vendors increases our exposure to several risks.
-In the event that one or more vendors experiences labor shortages, aircraft part shortages, goes into bankruptcy, ceases operation or fails to perform as promised, replacement services may not be readily available at competitive rates, or at all.
+We rely on third-party vendors for a variety of services, parts and functions critical to our business, particularly related to airframe and engine maintenance and repair.
+Even though we strive to formalize agreements with key vendors that define expected service levels and availability of parts, our use of outside vendors, including, but not limited to aircraft maintenance, ground handling, fueling, telecommunication systems and information technology services, increases our exposure to several risks.
+Current economic conditions have resulted in delays from third-party service providers for spare aircraft parts and third-party service providers have recently experienced challenges in retaining trained technicians.
+Delays from third-party service providers could negatively impact our ability to timely maintain our fleet currently in service.
+Additionally, as our captain attrition levels eased during 2024, our plans for 2025 include bringing certain CRJ aircraft out of storage and placing such aircraft into service.
+Delays in receiving spare parts and/or outsourced maintenance services could delay our efforts to place stored aircraft back into service.
+Further, in the event that one or more vendors experiences labor shortages, aircraft part shortages, goes into bankruptcy, ceases operation or fails to perform as promised, replacement services may not be readily available at competitive rates, or at all.
 If one of our vendors fails to perform adequately, we may experience increased costs, delays, maintenance issues, safety issues or negative public perception of our airline.
 Vendor bankruptcies, unionization, regulatory compliance issues or significant changes in the competitive marketplace among suppliers could adversely affect vendor services or force us to renegotiate existing agreements on less favorable terms.
 These events could result in disruptions in our operations or increases in our cost structure.

 Supply Chain - Risk 2